Gummble MCP in Codex: Setup and OAuth Troubleshooting (2026)

 - Run

 codex mcp listand confirm the URL is exactlyhttps://mcp.gummble.com/mcp, with no trailing slash or typo. - Confirm you are on a paid Gummble plan.
 MCP is gated, so an unauthenticated or free-tier token is rejected.
-Start a free trial if you have not.
+Check plan and trial eligibility if access is unavailable.

 - Re-authenticate: